edmundobiglia/basecamp-ping-reply-chrome-extension/README.md

 # Basecamp Ping Reply

-An extension that allows you to reply to Ping messages on Basecamp.
+An extension that adds a reply button to Ping messages on Basecamp.